 If the return has not already been paid in the conversion period you will be able to apply the payment without creating any duplicate.
 You may need to leave the return partially unpaid or enter a separate transaction to record any payment over the return amount.

 You can then authenticate for MTD from the bottom of the Settings > Financial Settings > Accounting rates and VAT page

 Note also that when preparing your first VAT Return in Sage Accounting, it won’t include any unfiled “late” claims relating to prior periods and may be incorrect if we’d had to use some workarounds.
 We recommend you carefully check the figures in this first VAT Return.
 If the figures provided by Sage Accounting are different to those you need to file with HMRC you may need to submit an adjusted VAT Return direct to HMRC.
-This should only affect the first VAT Return to be submitted to HMRC.
+This should only affect VAT Return yet to be submitted to HMRC that contain converted transactions.
 Subsequent VAT Returns should not require any manual adjustments.
 To read more about why VAT Returns may be different for the same period in the old and new software please click here.

 Tidy foreign currency (if applicable)